Abadrausar/Rubble-/other/Rubble Readme.txt

 	Fixed the generic_animal_mats addon clobbering animal venom, webs, and the like The usual little bits added to NCA, just some new commands this time See the command docs for base, str, bool and raw for details.
-	Updated the Notepad++ UDF
+	Updated the Notepad++ UDL
-	Stoped ITEM_CLASS from writing junk to the raws, another case of forgeting to clear the return register Added template SHARED_OBJECT_EXISTS to base
+	Stopped ITEM_CLASS from writing junk to the raws, another case of forgetting to clear the return register Added template SHARED_OBJECT_EXISTS to base

 v1.9